ggogel/seafile-containerized/README.md

 **Important:** You can only deploy multiple replicas of the frontend services *seahub* and *seahub-media*.
 Deploying replicas of the backend or the database would cause data inconsistency or even data corruption.

 #### Storage
 In order to make the same volumes available to services running on different nodes, you need an advanced storage solution.
-This could either be distributed storage like GlusterFS and Ceph or a network storage like a NFS share.
+This could either be distributed storage like GlusterFS, Ceph or NFS.
 The volumes are then usually mounted through storage plugins.
 The repository [marcelo-ochoa/docker-volume-plugins](https://github.com/marcelo-ochoa/docker-volume-plugins) contains some good storage plugins for Docker Swarm.

 #### Network